Soccer-World Cup 2022: Which major football players are missing FIFA tournament? | Sports-Games

 Soccer-World Cup 2022: Which major football players are missing FIFA tournament?

-Following is a list of players who have been ruled out or are doubtful for the Nov.
-20-Dec.
-18 World Cup through injury.
-PAUL POGBA (FRANCE)
+Following is a list of players who have been ruled out or are doubtful through injury for the soccer World Cup, which runs from Sunday through Dec.
+18. PAUL POGBA (FRANCE)

 Pogba injured his knee in pre-season and underwent surgery in September to repair a damaged meniscus.
-The 29-year-old resumed training but on Oct.
-31 his agent said the midfielder would not return to action for Juventus nor the world champions before the World Cup.
+The 29-year-old resumed training, but on Oct.
+31 his agent said the midfielder would not return to action for Juventus or world champions France before the World Cup.

 N'GOLO KANTE (FRANCE) The Chelsea midfielder suffered a setback in his rehabilitation from a hamstring injury that has restricted him to two league appearances this season.
 He will be sidelined for four months after undergoing surgery.